profezzorn/ProffieOS/pov_tools/readme.txt

   "my_pov"},
   ```

-Swing the blade in a steady movement to see the image in the air.
-A long-exposure capture showcases the result best.
+Swing the blade in a steady, quick movement to see the image in the air.
+A long-exposure camera capture showcases the result best.
 Enjoy!  (⌐■_■) NoSloppy
 -- credits: Thanks profezzorn for overseeing/providing options, kaQnub for Windows testing/contributions.